-A. Carried interests are ownership interests in passthrough entities issued to private equity and other investment professionals to compensate them when the fund they manage sells a portfolio company (or other asset) at a gain.
+Carried interests are ownership interests in passthrough entities issued to private equity and other investment professionals to compensate them for when the fund they manage sells a portfolio company (or other asset) at a gain.
 Carried interests almost always take the form of profits interests in a passthrough entity that is taxed as a partnership.
-Carried interests are not taxable to the recipient on grant, a result unchanged by the proposed regulations.
+Carried interests are not taxable to the recipient on grant, a result unchanged by the final regulations.

 Some private equity sponsors elect to waive a portion of their fund management fees (which would be taxed at ordinary income rates when received) in order to receive additional profits interests in the fund instead.
-The proposed regulations do not disallow such management fee waivers, but warn that these mechanisms may be challenged and not respected by the IRS.
+The final regulations do not disallow such management fee waivers.
+However, the proposed regulations warned that these mechanisms may be challenged and not respected by the IRS.
 The IRS also has other regulatory projects addressing management fee waivers.
 See "Treasury Department Issues Proposed Regulations on Management Fee Waiver Arrangements."